jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-28.md

 LORD.

-24} And there shall be no more a pricking brier unto the house of Israel, nor [any] grieving thorn of all [that are] round about them, that despised them; and they shall know that I [am] Enki.
+24} And there shall be no more a pricking brier unto the Israelites, nor [any] grieving thorn of all [that are] round about them, that despised them; and they shall know that I [am] Enki.
 25} Thus saith the
-Lord GOD; When I shall have gathered the house of Israel from the people among whom they are scattered, and shall be sanctified in them in the sight of the heathen, then shall they dwell in their land that I have given to my servant
+Lord GOD; When I shall have gathered the Israelites from the people among whom they are scattered, and shall be sanctified in them in the sight of the heathen, then shall they dwell in their land that I have given to my servant